 5 Ways Personal Loans Can Influence Your Credit Score

-A personal loan is money lent by a bank or other financial institution, which you pay back in monthly installments.
-Terms — the amount of time over which the loan is repaid — generally range from one to five years, and interest rates can be as low as 6% or more than 30%, depending on your credit score.
+A personal loan is money lent by a bank or other financial institution that you pay back in monthly installments.
+Terms (the amount of time over which the loan is repaid) generally range from one to five years, and interest rates can be as low as 6% or more than 30%, depending on your credit score.

 5 factors that determine credit scores

-- Payment history.
-Whether you regularly pay your debts on time is the most important factor in your score, accounting for 35% of the total.
+Whether you regularly pay your debts on time is the most important factor in a FICO Score.
 Missed and late payments can have a negative effect on your credit score.

-- Credit utilization ratio (total amounts owed).
 The amount of money you owe to your creditors versus the amount of credit available to you accounts for 30% of your score.
-Keeping low balances — or eliminating balances entirely — can improve your scores.
+Keeping low balances — or eliminating balances entirely — can improve your score.

 These factors are used to calculate a three-digit credit score that serves as a guide for potential lenders looking at a borrower’s eligibility.
 FICO credit scores range from 300 to 850 and are ranked as follows: